mikigroup/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/cluster.md

 - Services security group
 - eksctl delete cluster

-Full removal of these installed components would look something like this (commands are grouped together for brevity):
+Full removal of these installed components would look something like this (commands are grouped for brevity):

 ```bash
 #### delete RDS resources